smehmood/vim-config/README.md

   that adding `/g` only replace the first instance on a line.

 - If you see weird symbols in your status line, you need a special font to render some unicode symbols.
-You can disabled this by removing the line `let g:airline_powerline_fonts = 1` from the vimrc. [vim-airline](https://github.com/bling/vim-airline) Has instructions for updating the font if you want to symbols.
+You can disable this by removing the line `let g:airline_powerline_fonts = 1` from the vimrc. [vim-airline](https://github.com/bling/vim-airline) Has instructions for updating the font if you want to symbols.
 On my Linux box, I